top of page

 This is probably the most frequently asked question I get asked as a breeder, should you get a male or a female and the answer is anything but easy.

 Cuddle factor.
-A general rule of thumb is the females are not the most cuddly.
+A general rule of thumb is the females are not as cuddly as males.
 They will jump up and say hi but then tend to have what I call the mother hen personality, they have to go room to room and check on everyone, then they will come back and cuddle for a minute and then off they go to check on things again.
 They feel it is their duty.
 While you get the odd female who is more cuddly than others, as a general rule the boys are the huge cuddly sucky gender.

 Being reserved with strangers is also more dominantly a female trait.
 They are the gender that will bark more at strangers and take longer to warm up.
 Again some blood lines are stronger in this trait than others but within a litter the trait will be 10 times more prominent in the females than it is in the males of the same litter.
 While this might be annoying for one family, it may be the ideal trait for a person living on their own to warn off strangers.